Baseflow/full-stack-on-rust/05-orm/README.md

 uuid = {version = "1.1.2", features = ["v4"]}
 ```

-You should also install the `diesel_cli` binary to make use of the CLI tooling diesel offers, to create migrations and schema's.
+You should also install the `diesel_cli` binary to make use of the CLI tooling diesel offers, to create migrations and schemas.
-In this case, we are only interested in interfacing with postgres, so don't compile tooling for other database engines just yet.
+In this case, we are only interested in interfacing with Postgres, so don't compile tooling for other database engines just yet.

 ```shell
 cargo install diesel_cli --no-default-features --features postgres
 ```

-I've added a docker-compose file which hosts postgres on a non-default port.
-You can just run this to run postgres, and it will most likely not conflict with other postgres instances you might have running on your machine.
+I've added a docker-compose file that hosts postgres on a non-default port.
+You can just run this to run Postgres, and it will most likely not conflict with other postgres instances you might have running on your machine.

 Navigate to the **todo_api/docker/postgres** folder and run

 ```shell
 docker-compose up -d && docker-compose logs -f
 ```
-This will spin up a docker image with postgres on port 5555.
+This will spin up a docker image with Postgres on port 5555.
 It runs in a detached mode, to quitting the command using `ctrl + c` will not kill the container.

 Now that our database is running, we can hook up diesel to it.
-Let's start by setting some environment variables for Diesel to tell on which endpoint to connect with diesel, and what credentials to use.
+Let's start by setting some environment variables for Diesel to tell which endpoint to connect with diesel, and what credentials to use.
 Navigate to the **todo_api** directory and run the following command:

 ```shell
 echo DATABASE_URL=postgres://full-stack:on-rust@localhost:5555/todo_api > .env
 ```

 We can let diesel_cli create the database for us using `diesel setup`.
-This will also validate if Diesel is able to connect to the database using the DATABASE_URL from the environment variables.
+This will also validate if Diesel can connect to the database using the DATABASE_URL from the environment variables.
 Additionally, a migrations folder is already created with an 'Initial setup' migration.

 Migrations always contain up and down scripts, used for applying and un-applying migrations as you want.

 ## Adding tables to the database
-As I mentioned before, ORM tooling can be usefull to create/manage migrations, and have them applied to the database for us.
+As I mentioned before, ORM tooling can be useful to create/manage migrations, and have them applied to the database for us.
 Diesel_cli can be used to create migrations.
 ```shell
 diesel migration generate create_todo_table
 ```
 This will create a new migration in the migrations folder.
-In here we can specify what the required actions are for applying the migration, and undoing the migration.
+Here we can specify what the required actions are for applying the migration, and undoing the migration.

 For example: if we want to apply the migration, we'll need to create a todo table to the database.
-If we want to rollback this migration, we want to delete the todo table.
+If we want to roll back this migration, we want to delete the todo table.

 Navigate to the newly created `create_todo_table` folder and add the following statement to the `up.sql` and `down.sql` file: